iml130/sola/docs/optimaflow/participants/material_flow.md

 # Material Flow

-In OptiMaFlow, we utilize the [Material Flow Description Language (MFDL)](https://git.openlogisticsfoundation.org/silicon-economy/libraries/mfdl) to describe material flows in a declarative manner.
+In OptiMaFlow, we intend to use the [Material Flow Description Language (MFDL)](https://git.openlogisticsfoundation.org/silicon-economy/libraries/mfdl) to describe material flows in a declarative manner.
 A material flow is composed of a set of tasks.
 Each task consists of multiple orders that are assigned to a single AMR.
 The transport order represents the process of picking up an item from location A and transporting it to a designated delivery location B.